xiejianming/dbkid/README.md

             (println g) (println h)
             (? println xx))))

-Note: if above code doesn't surprise you, please turn on '?' and then try them again.

-#### 3.1 turn on/off break-point
-Use

-     (bp)

-to turn on/off break-point
+when you see a promt, type instructions to find more(see below section).

-#### 3.2 bp instructions
+#### 5.1 '??' instructions
-When you see a prompt, following instructions make bp work its way:
+When you see a prompt, following instructions make '??' work its way:
 - '?' - print the current line info of break-point
 - 'l' - list locals
-- 'll' - list 'global' Vars
+- 'll' - list 'global'(within namespace) Vars
 - local/var name(e.g. 'a' in above example) - print the value of given local/var
-- normal clojure form(e.g. '(bp)' to turn it off in following executions) - eval the given form
+- normal clojure form(e.g. '(bp)' to turn '?' off in following executions) - eval the given form
 - ENTER - get through current break point

+### bonus: 'set-print-length' function to control length of a list's printing
+e.g.

+     (set-print-length 5)

+will sent printing of list to length of 5:

+     Debug: 2013-03-25 20:56:18 in NO_SOURCE_PATH@863: {(range 10) => (0 1 2 3 4 ...)}
+     (0 1 2 3 4 5 6 7 8 9)
+     nil

 ## License